|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 Soong Emperor Renzong preferred two concubines over his empress.
 Empress Guohou accidentally injured Renzong with two finger scratches in the neck while arguing with Concubine Shang.
 Renzong, against the objection of several ministers, deposed the empress.
 Among the admonition ministers, Fan Zhongyan and Kong Daofu were exiled to the prefectures as magistrates, and Sun Zude was deprived half a year worth of salary.
 The ministers argued that the emperor was like a father and the empress was like a mother and that ministers should help to reconcile the differences of father and mother instead of encouraging a divorce.

 When Soong Emperor Renzong's health deteriorated as a result of indulging in sex with two concubines, Dowager Empress Yang Taihou forcefully ordered that the two concubines be driven out of the palace.
 Yang Taihou selected the daughter of late qu mi shi Cao Bin as Empress Caohou.
 Because Renzong was weak physically and failed to bear offspring, Yang Taihou selected late Emperor Taizong's 4-year-old grandson as the adopted son, and this person would be the later Emperor Yingzong.
 When Renzong became reminiscent of deposed Empress Guohou, Yan Wenying, a minister who pushed for deposing of Guohou, poisoned Guohou.
-At this time, Fan Zhongyan was recalled to the Kaifeng-fu [i.e., capital] office.
-Fan Zhongyan impeached Yan Wenying; Yan was ordered to be exiled to the Xiangzhou prefecture; and Yan died on route.
+At this time, Fan Zhongyan (989-1052) was recalled to the Kaifeng-fu, i.e., capital city office.
+Fan Zhongyan impeached Yan Wenying; Yan was ordered to be exiled to the Xiangzhou prefecture; and Yan died en route.

 Southern Soong Dynasty